 Patient management in mental health is often quite challenging.
 While clinicians in other areas of medicine have endless objective data points, from lab results to vital signs, mental health providers must rely on mental health screening tools to objectively manage their patients.
 While physical and mental health differs here, one area they have in common concerns the use of multiple data points.
-Just as there is a good reason multiple different lab studies and diagnostic tests are typically used to investigate a litany of disease states, it is wise to deploy mental health screening tools to gain a better understanding of mental disorders.
+Just as there is a good reason multiple lab studies and diagnostic tests are typically used to investigate a litany of disease states, it is wise to deploy mental health screening tools to gain a better understanding of mental disorders.
 Let's explore why.

 Comprehensive mental health screening tools can lead to a more accurate diagnosis.

 Early in the treatment of mental illness, clinicians should leverage comprehensive screening tools.
 Since these tools are often brief and focus on specific mental health symptoms, they can allow providers to identify high-risk patients and develop further, more targeted mental health assessment and treatment strategies.
-Plus, the nature of screening tools allows them to be used quickly during routine office visits and can be administered by support staff or even self-administered by the patient.
-Providing mental health assessments online through in-office electronic devices is another method for streamlining the process.
+Plus, the nature of screening tools allows them to be used quickly during routine office visits and administered by support staff or even self-administered by the patient.
+Providing mental health screening online through in-office electronic devices is another method for streamlining the process.
 This ease of use allows clinicians more time to focus on their patients, which can lead to better outcomes, greater patient satisfaction, and more patients receiving support and treatment.

-A comprehensive approach to mental health that uses validated screening tools, and in a regular manner, allows a clinician to better identify the correct DSM-5 diagnosis and, ultimately, provide the best, most personalized care.
+A comprehensive approach to mental health that uses validated screening tools, and in a regular manner, allows a clinician to better identify the correct DSM-5 diagnosis, ultimately enables clinicians to provide the best, most personalized care.
 For example, let’s consider some commonly used tools: the cognitive therapy rating scale (CTRS), the patient health questionnaire-9 (PHQ9), and the Sheehan Suicidality Tracking Scale (S-STS).
 Used in isolation, these tools can serve a purpose, respectively, in identifying a patient’s competence for cognitive therapy, investigating depressive symptoms, and assessing suicidality.
 When used in combination, they provide a clinician with a more complete picture, useful for identifying how therapy is impacting the levels of suicidality or depressive symptoms.
 By using such tools together, clinicians might even begin to see if a condition is evolving.
 If providers were to layer on additional screening tools, like the mood disorder questionnaire (MDQ) or drinking motives questionnaire, they could potentially gather even more data points to inform diagnoses and treatment.

 Clinicians can better understand and track symptom severity with the right mental health screening tools.